Klob0ucek/SportCourt/README.md

 ## Description

-This is a Springboot backend application that provides a REST API for managing sport courts.
+This is a Springboot backend application that provides a REST API for managing tennis club's courts and reservations.

 ## Setup